de-w0rm/01-modern-lakehouse-architecture/README.md

 Raw data is landed first and transformed later using SQL models in dbt.

 ### Incremental Modeling
-Gold models are designed to support incremental loads and partition pruning.
+Gold models are designed to support incremental loads using `delete+insert` strategy (DuckDB-compatible).

 ### Partition Strategy
 Parquet files are partitioned by: